mediabots/Wordpress-Php-Image-Hosting-Script/README.md

 ## Requirements

 * Compatibility :

- Wordpress Any version
+ ⋅⋅⋅Wordpress Any version

- Php upto ersion 7.0
+ ⋅⋅⋅Php upto ersion 7.0

- MySQL any version
+ ⋅⋅⋅MySQL any version

-*
 Any Wordpress hosting

 OR